rudrankriyam/Glimpsify/README.md

 4. Launch from Applications or Spotlight

 **Note**: Official releases are code-signed and notarized by Apple for security.

+### iOS App Store (Coming Soon)

+The iOS version will be available on the App Store soon.
+For now, you can build from source.

 ### Build from Source